rjleveque/geoclaw_tsunami_tutorial/workflow.md

 Or you can simply do:

-    git checkout main  # overwrites all your modified files with original versions git pull           # should now work
+    git checkout main -- $GTT  # restores original of any modified files git pull                   # should now work

 :::